samimaktar-hw/Camerahack/README.md

 # HwCamahack

 Grab cam shots from target's phone front camera or PC webcam just sending a link.

+## DEVLOPER BY HEXCA WEB
+assalamualaikum everyone this is educational purpose

 ### What is hwCamahack?
 hwCamahack is a technique to take cam shots of a target's phone front camera or PC webcam. hwCamahack hosts a fake website on an in-built PHP server and uses tunneling services to generate a link which we will forward to the target, which can be used over the internet.
 The website asks for camera permission and if the target allows it, this tool grabs camshots of the target's device.